Tran-Research-Group/tran-research-group.github.io/README.md

 Update the publications page by exporting a `papers.bib` file with the desired publications.
 If using Zotero, export using the native Zotero export function, not BetterBibTeX.
 Items with a DOI entry will show a DOI button; if the DOI entry link contains "arXiv", an arXiv button will be shown instead.
 Items with a URL entry will show a PDF button.

+## Updating the theme (e.g., font size, font color)

+New elements (e.g., the `figure-full-caption` element) can be added to `_sass/minimal-mistakes.scss`.

+Base font changes (e.g., font size, font color) can be made in `_sass/variables.scss`.
+Please mark these with a comment noting it was changed from the base theme.

 # Installation

 1. Install [Jekyll](https://jekyllrb.com/docs/installation/) (if needed).
 The installation should include Ruby, Bundler, and Jekyll.
 I would suggest a local install.